SeriousSam2622/awesome-quantum-computing/README.md

 [<img src="https://raw.githubusercontent.com/desireevl/awesome-quantum-computing/master/logo.png" align="right" width="110">](https://en.wikipedia.org/wiki/Quantum_computing)

-[Quantum computing](https://en.wikipedia.org/wiki/Quantum_computing) utilises quantum mechanical phenomenon such as entanglement and superposition to manipulate qubits to perform computation on a quantum computer.
+[Quantum computing](https://en.wikipedia.org/wiki/Quantum_computing) utilizes quantum mechanical phenomenon such as entanglement and superposition to manipulate qubits to perform computation on a quantum computer.
 Currently available are tools to create and run programs on publicly usable quantum computers as well as resources to learn about them.

 This is a curated list of up-to-date resources on learning about and developing on quantum computers.
-The goal is to build a categorised community-driven collection of up to date, high quality resources.
+The goal is to build a categorized community-driven collection of up to date, high quality resources.

 Sharing, suggestions and contributions are always welcome!
 Please take a look at the contribution guidelines and quality standard first.
 Thanks to all contributors, you're awesome and it wouldn't be possible without you!